 Because these symptoms and issues show up on the skin, it can be tempting to try an over-the-counter treatment or home remedy.
 However, treating your dog’s itch with an over-the-counter or at-home solution isn’t always enough because many fail to effectively treat the root cause.

 The following treatment options are commonly available and may offer some relief but may not be the right option if your dog requires long-term treatment.

 - Over-the-counter shampoos and oils.
 Most topical treatments only provide temporary relief and don’t get to the root of the problem.
 Every dog’s skin is different, and if your dog has skin allergies, common ingredients in these over-the-counter products might actually make things worse.

 - Antihistamines.
 Studies have shown that antihistamines are often not effective at controlling itch from skin allergies because they don’t address the underlying cause.
 They can also make your dog uncomfortable, causing drowsiness, panting, or trembling.

 - Prescription steroids.
 Steroids prescribed by a veterinarian can be effective in reducing allergic dog itch, but they may come with their own unpleasant side effects.
 Dogs on prescription steroids often experience increased urination, thirst, and weight gain.
 They can also experience behavior shifts, such as increased aggression.

-August is Itchy Pet Awareness Month.
-If you see your pet scratching repeatedly in August or any time of year, check in with the veterinarian or you can find a veterinary dermatologist.
+If you see your pet scratching repeatedly at any time of year, check in with your veterinarian or you can find a veterinary dermatologist.